 This has probably saved us the most $$$ over the years.
 You can refill your water bottles at drinking fountains throughout the day.
 We’ve even been at some amusement parks where the soda vendors will refill our bottles with water AND ice!
 For free.

 - Our water bottle pockets hold two 16 oz. stainless steel water bottles.
 I think we got ours at Kohl’s for a pretty reasonable price.
+Now Hydroflasks or Yeti bottles can keep ice and your water cool for hours.
 You can pack small cups inside the backpack if your kids can’t manage the big water bottle.

 What else to include in the backpack?

 - I used to put a thermometer in here for those “Does he have a fever?” moments.
 But now we’ve outgrown those.
 I also used to put Tylenol in there.
 Just be careful, because this bag is pretty much accessible to the kids.

 - Picnics for lunchtime beach trips go in the big pocket.
 This is where I squeeze a small cooler with sandwiches and fruit.

 Don’t forget to print out your PRINTABLE PDF CHECKLIST of what to take to the beach for easy packing.

 - Boogie boards – which the kids carry or drag themselves along with wearing a rash guard for sun protection over their bathing suits.

 - Extra umbrella

 - The extra beach bag in the photo is full of toys my daughter chose to bring in addition to the sand toys, but she had to carry those herself.

 How to carry it all?

 - I have the backpack on my back.
 Then the camp chair over my right shoulder.
 The IKEA bag goes over the camp chair strap and I can balance the umbrella laying on top of that IKEA bag with my right hand.
 Beach picnic lunch should be inside the backpack and the flip-flops are on my feet.
 That leaves my left hand free for holding little hands.

 - Or – get one of those collapsible folding wagons to lighten your load.